When they run, White Sox are tough to catch

 The White Sox aren’t wasting any steps stealing bases in 2022.
-With 26 steals in 28 attempts through Tuesday, they aren’t wasting many outs, either.
+With 27 steals in 29 attempts after Luis Robert’s stolen base against the Dodgers in the fourth inning Wednesday, they aren’t wasting many outs, either.

 “We’re not pushing it,” La Russa said.
-“There are times the stolen base is there and we don’t put the green light on, just because you’re concerned about stealing a base is not directly leading to winning a game and you don’t want to risk it, wearing the legs out or sliding in and hurting yourself.
+“There are times the stolen base is there and we don’t put the green light on.
+You’re concerned about stealing a base that is not directly leading to winning a game and you don’t want to risk it, wearing the legs out or sliding in and hurting yourself.
 [But] the stolen base, it’s back.
 And the steal of third is back.”

-The franchise record is 76.7 percent when Rudy Law swiped a franchise record 77 bases for La Russa’s 1983 AL West Division champs.
+The franchise record is 76.7% when Rudy Law swiped a franchise record 77 bases for La Russa’s 1983 AL West Division champs.

 Pitchers have done more to defend the steal since that era, but the influx of hard throwers “who take more time to get rid of the ball means you can steal a base if you got speed,” La Russa said.
 “It’s part of the type of team you have offensively, the guy you face.
 And it’s really not that much about the catcher, it’s the speed of the runner and timing of the pitcher.”